-Largely influenced by its history and its geographical location, Greece offers all its visitors the opportunity to experience a lifestyle which has managed to grasp the pace of contemporary western society, without however ignoring its rich traditions which have been influenced by eastern cultures, as well as the wisdom of the ancient Greek civilization.
+Largely influenced by its history and its geographical location, Greece offers all its visitors the opportunity to experience a lifestyle that has managed to grasp the pace of contemporary western society, without however ignoring its rich traditions, which have been influenced by eastern cultures, as well as the wisdom of the ancient Greek civilization.

 International students choose Greece as their studies destination because they: